Italgas: The Historical Archive and the Heritage Lab

-The renovated Italgas Historical Archive and Museum, originally established in Turin in 1984, is now known as the HERITAGE LAB and is located at the Italgas headquarters in Largo Regio Parco.
+The renovated Italgas Historical Archive and Museum, originally established in Turin in 1984, is now known as Heritage Lab Italgas and is located at the Italgas headquarters in Largo Regio Parco.
 Developed in collaboration with the Giorgio Cini Foundation, the project introduced new methodologies for describing, inventorying, and digitizing the company's archival materials.
 It also includes the cataloguing of the historical library, newspaper collection, and museum holdings – some of which are accessible through virtual reality applications – and the 3D scanning of technical and scientific items in the collection.

 The Italgas Historical Archive spans approximately three linear kilometers of documents.
 Materials from the original company and its subsidiaries and affiliates include documents dating from 1239 (mainly parchments) to 1990.